QA-AKAM/QACinema-Project/README.md

 # QA Cinema Website by Team AKAM

 This project focuses on a cinema website that was coded using the MERN (MongoDB, Express, React, Node) stack.
 The backend was built using express by creating various API requests.
-The data for the requests was retrieved from a cloud mongo database
+The data for the requests was retrieved from a cloud mongo database using axios in the frontend.
+The frontend was built using the

 ## Getting Started